 SVN (Subversion) is a tool that allows developers to control, manage, and track changes in their code over time.
 It is used for the purpose of documenting every modification (adding, changing, or deleting) of files, and for the developers, they can return to the old versions if they need it.
 In a simpler style, it means SVN enables teams of programmers’ interactions by identifying who did what and when.

-Step 4: Use Subversion (SVN) to Upload Your Plugin
+Step 4: Upload Your Plugin Using Subversion (SVN)

 Your plugin will be approved by the WordPress.org review team and you will be notified via email containing a link to the plugin’s Subversion (SVN) repository.
 SVN, in this way, is a system of version control that allows you to map, monitor, and send changes to the WordPress.org repository.